 “When we got the go-ahead from management to do the original toy line, we put in an estimate of, like, $12 million in sales.
 Well, we didn’t even release the toy until May of that year and we wound up doing $32 million.
 These were significant numbers in 1982.”– Joe Morrison

 So that got me thinking about what else was going on in 1982 with the line, and I decided to do a search for newspaper articles that mention Masters of the Universe published in 1982.

-This article will only cover newspaper stories – I understand that there was some trade publication coverage of the line as well, but I don’t have access to much of that material at this time.
+This article will only cover newspaper stories – I understand that there was some trade publication coverage of the line as well, but I don’t have access to that material at this time.

 March 30, 1982

 The earliest article I found comes from The Atlanta Constitution from March 30, 1982.
 In an article called “His & Her Christmas” (which overall leans heavily on traditional gender divisions between boys’ and girls’ toys), we get a brief snippet toward the end about the new MOTU line:

 “A hazard of going too far into the future is getting caught in a time warp and finding yourself back in Medieval times.
 From that period, Mattel brings us “Masters of the Universe.”
 Good guys in this series are He-Man, Man-at-Arms and Teela, the warrior goddess.
 Villains are Skeletor and Beast Man.
 Figures, vehicles and a setting — Castle Grayskull — complete the series.”– Gayle White